Submission Rules for the

 All entries need to be submitted with EDITOR turned on.
 PDFs cannot be accepted.
 We need to have access to edit the actual document, so we can adjust formatting if needed for reading.
 Entries sent as "view only," "comment only," or "suggest only" will not be accepted.
 (We will not change anything in your document, other than potentially formatting.)

-Your entry needs to fit into ONE of the categories clearly.
-Entries that border on more than one category will NOT be accepted.
+Your entry needs to fit into one of the categories clearly.
+Entries that border on more than one category will not be accepted.

 Middle-Grade stories will not be accepted.
 While all stories must be clean and appropriate for younger readers, only stories targeted at an older Young Adult, New Adult, and Adult readership will be accepted.

-Our definition of clean for this anthology: NO sexual content.
+Our definition of clean for this anthology: no sexual content.
 It may be implied, but do not show it on the page.
 Keep swearing minimal.
-(Some swearing is fine, especially if your character would swear, and we will address any swearing we think is too much in the editing process, so this won’t disqualify you.)
+(Minimal swearing is fine, especially if your character would swear, and we will address any swearing we think is too much in the editing process, so this won’t disqualify you.)
 Violence is fine as long as it’s not gratuitous or unnecessarily graphic.

 You can enter as many submissions as you want.
 No limit.

 Stories/poems that have been previously published are fine to submit, although unpublished stories will be prioritized when deciding which stories get accepted.
-There will be a contract locking in your rights and our right to publish, if you're accepted.
+There will be a contract locking in your rights and our right to publish if you're accepted.
 Authors will retain full rights to their stories to publish again in the future.